sonatype-nexus-community/nexus-repository-installer/README.md

 About
 -----

-Package Nexus Repository Manager 3 as an RPM.
+Package Nexus Repository Manager 3 as an RPM and DEB.

 Overview
 --------